 So make sure that you ask for reassurance, whatever that may be.
 Your brain might be making up a story about their facial expressions or the tone of voice, so just check in with yourself.
 “What story am I making up about this?”
 Then ask for reassurance.
 Mine are often like, “Do you think I’m a good wife?
 Do you think of a good mom?
 Do you think I’m successful?
 Are you proud of me?”
 I just run through my list.

 Number three.
 Have a reset plan because you are sensitive.
 You’re going to get bumped the wrong way, touched the wrong way, breathed on the wrong way.
 You could get cold.
 You’re going to feel too sweaty, too hot.
 Whatever it is, things are going to happen because your nervous system is just really heightened.
 So have a reset plan.
 Mine is just snuggling back up into my husband.
 It doesn’t matter how intense things are or how much longer you have or where you are and your flow, have a reset plan and just assume that you’re going to have to use it.

 I hope that helps you as a highly sensitive person enjoy sex more with your husband.
 Please let me know if you have any questions.
-I love, love, love this topic and I am thrilled that I usually get a lot of opportunity to tell women about this aspect about themselves because it's so rarely shared and so under researched.
+I love, love, love this topic and I am thrilled that I usually get a lot of opportunities to tell women about this aspect of themselves because it’s so rarely shared and so under-researched.

 Go take that test and on that website, you can buy the books.
 There’s one called The Highly Sensitive Person and also The Highly Sensitive Person In Love and Ellen Aron, I think is the author.
 She has a section about sex in there, so you might learn a little bit more.